 “Our team is taking important steps in the right direction to address our county’s ongoing housing crisis,” says Marc Craig.
 “Collaboration is the only way to create lasting change in the housing space, and the Housing Solutions Collaborative has been instrumental in allowing us to convene partners and in providing us with research to support our work and outreach efforts.”

 As part of the HSC learning cohort, the Oakland County team will continue to receive support and technical assistance from ChangeLab Solutions as they pursue their policy goals.
-Please stay tuned for updates on the other cross-sector teams in the cohort and the housing policy approaches they’ve advanced.
+Learn more about the other cross-sector teams in the cohort and the housing policy approaches they’ve advanced.

 By Patrick Glass & Tina Ansong